Start Global L0 Instances

 nohup java -jar cl-node.jar run-validator --ip :instance_public_ip --public-port 9000 --p2p-port 9001 --cli-port 9002 --collateral 0 --seedlist integrationnet-seedlist -e integrationnet > logs.log 2>&1 &

-You should see a new directory logs with a app.log file.
+You should see a new directory `logs` with a `app.log` file.
 Check the logs for any errors.

 Now that the node is running, we need to join it to a node on the network.
 You can find a node to connect to using the network load balancer at